Xetibo/ReSet-Doc/sections/appendix/documentation.typ

   kind: "code",
   supplement: "Listing",
-  caption: [Rustdoc example entry for code above.], )<rustdoc>
+  caption: [Rustdoc example entry for code above.], )<Rustdoc>

 #subsubsection("Guidelines")
-ReSet is written in idiomatic rust where possible(not always applicable due to C and GTK architecture), which means that the project uses the standard linter rust provides, clippy, alongside the default rust tools like rust-analyzer and the default formatter rustfmt.
+ReSet is written in idiomatic Rust where possible(not always applicable due to C and GTK architecture), which means that the project uses the standard linter Rust provides, clippy, alongside the default Rust tools like Rust-analyzer and the default formatter Rustfmt.
 // typstfmt::on